mindspore-ai/docs/tutorials/application/source_en/nlp/sentiment_analysis.md

 ### Loss Function and Optimizer

-After the model body is built, instantiate the network based on the specified parameters, select the loss function and optimizer, and encapsulate them by using `nn.TrainOneStepCell`.
+After the model body is built, instantiate the network based on the specified parameters, select the loss function and optimizer.
 For a feature of the sentimental classification problem in this section, that is, a binary classification problem for predicting positive or negative, `nn.BCEWithLogitsLoss` (binary cross entropy loss function) is selected.

 ```python
 hidden_size = 256